JessThrysoee/jscorrectify/README.markdown

 Once installed, `jscorrectify` makes it easy to `upgrade` to the current HEAD of the respective scripts and `diff` any changes since the last upgrade.

-Lint errors are compatible with [vim](http://www.vim.org)'s errorformat, so they can be shown and navigated in a quickfix window.

 System requirements: java and curl.